- Home

 Common Cancellation Triggers Across Sponsored Routes

-These apply to Skilled Worker, GBM, Scale-Up, Innovator, Start-Up and other sponsored categories:
+Applicable to: Skilled Worker, GBM, Scale-Up, Innovator, Start-Up and other sponsored categories

 - Failure to commence employment